 As on November 30, 2024, our Company had total sanctioned limit of Rs.
 3,950 lakhs towards working capital facilities.
-For further details on our working capital facilities, see "Statement of Financial Indebtedness" on page 207 of this Red Herring Prospectus.
+For further details on our working capital facilities, see "Statement of Financial Indebtedness" on page 207 of this Prospectus.
 Our business requires substantial amount of working capital to maintain adequate inventory levels at our 6 (six) showrooms.
 In addition to the requirement of funds as provided in "Objects of the Issue - To Meet working capital requirements" on page 75 we may need to obtain additional financing in the normal course of business from time to time as we expand our operations.
 We may not be successful in obtaining additional funds in a timely manner and/or on favourable terms including rate of interest, primary security cover, collateral security, terms of repayment, or at all.
-If we do not have access to additional capital, we may be required to delay, scale back or abandon some or all of our plans or growth strategies or reduce capital expenditures and the size of our operations may get constrained.
+If we do not have access to additional capital expenditures and the size of our operations may get constrained.
 Moreover, if we raise additional debt, our interest expense will increase and our debt covenants under our existing loans may be impacted.
 If we raise additional funds through the issuance of equity, your ownership interest in our Company will be diluted.